Last modified: August 30th, 2022

 Personal information collected and analyzed concerning a consumer's sex life or sexual orientation.

 - Directly from you when you provide it to us.

-- Automatically as you navigate through the site.
-Information collected automatically may include certain non-personally identifiable information such as usage details, IP addresses and information collected through cookies and other tracking technologies.
+- Automatically as you navigate through the Website through cookies and other tracking technologies.

 - From third parties, for example, our business partners.

 INFORMATION YOU PROVIDE TO US

 The information we collect on or through our Website may include: